Accio/MCBDD/index.md

 * [Slides of Module II](assets/2022/ModuleII/MCBDD-2022-ModuleII.pdf)
 * Offline activities of Module II: The explanation can be found in the slides (slide number #30).
-Please finish the activities and submit the results [here via Google Form](https://forms.gle/bQRkLyLqLpGk3Ck28) before May the first, 2022 to get credits.
+Please finish the activities and submit the results [here via Google Form](https://forms.gle/bQRkLyLqLpGk3Ck28) to get credits.

 <a name="moduleiii"></a>